-Working with Celine means having a trusted thought partner who combines research-based frameworks with deep leadership experience.
+Working with me means having a trusted thought partner who combines research-based frameworks with deep leadership experience.
 The goal: help you lead with clarity and confidence while aligning your personal growth with your organization’s success.

 This page explains how we work together, what happens inside coaching sessions, and what real outcomes look like.

-Celine combines deep expertise in leadership development with a warm, human-centered approach that helps executives unlock their full potential.
+I combine evidence-backed know-how in leadership development with a warm, human-centered approach that helps executives unlock their full potential.

 “Celine creates a safe, structured space for leaders to communicate openly, her deep insight into high-growth teams makes her a fantastic guide.” – Hany Rashwan, CEO, 21.co